PrincetonUniversity/VST/RefinedVST.md

 # RefinedVST
-The refinedVST project is adapted from [RefinedC](https://gitlab.mpi-sws.org/iris/refinedc/-/commits/ea6be6de7f27855a79c9ca18e6a54ba3bd5ed883).
+The refinedVST project is adapted from [RefinedC](https://gitlab.mpi-sws.org/iris/refinedc).

 This is still work in progress.

 ## Build Instruction
-We will need VST, RefinedC (and for now, compcert (3.13 or 3.14) to generate the frontend).
+We will need VST, Cerberus, and CompCert 3.15 to generate the frontend.
 We assume the dependency of VST is installed and an opam switch is set up.

 TODO fix VST build instruction